andrewcalavera/CnC_Remastered_Plus/README.md

 ## All Inclusive Mod Goal

-This mod's goal is to provide an all-inclusive experience via most popular existing mods and commonly requested features.
+This mod's goal is to provide an all-inclusive experience via most popular existing mods and commonly requested QOL features.
 The changes proposed are ones that arguably could have been included in the base game.
 Note: Since the base game is a remaster, not a remake, more modern features (see CFE Patch notes below) will not be implemented.

 ### Included Mods
 -Balanced resource growth (TD & RA)  [ADDED via rules.ini (RA) and Type.h change (TD)]